GavinHuttley/DiverseSeqPaper/paper/paper.md

 ---
-title: '`diverse-seq`: a linear-time application for selecting representative biological sequences'
+title: '`diverse-seq`: an application for alignment-free selecting and clustering biological sequences'
 tags:
   - Python
   - genomics